TheCollinsByte/DSA/README.md

 ## Asymptotic Analysis of an Algorithm

-- Asymptotic analysis helps in evaluating performance of an algorithm in terms of input size and its increase.
+- Asymptotic analysis helps in evaluating performance of an algorithm in terms of input size and its behaviour as the input size approaches infinity.
 - Using asymptotic analysis we don't measure actual running time of algorithm.
 - It helps in determining how time and space taken by algorithm increases with input size.